opensearch-project/helm-charts/charts/opensearch/README.md

 # OpenSearch Helm Chart

-This Helm chart installs [OpenSearch](https://github.com/opensearch-project/OpenSearch) with configurable TLS, RBAC and much more configuration.
+This Helm chart installs [OpenSearch](https://github.com/opensearch-project/OpenSearch) with configurable TLS, RBAC and much more configurations.
 This chart caters a number of different use cases and setups.

 - [Requirements](#requirements)
 - [Installing the chart](#installing)